Chart Color Schemes

 Health performance in Albany is well below average with prevalence of common health conditions notable across both younger and older age cohorts

 Albany faces significant health challenges, with common conditions prevalent across both younger and older age groups.
-Approximately half (50%) of Albany's total population (~7,768 people) has private health cover, compared to the national average of 55.3%.
+Approximately half (50%) of Albany's total population (~7,768 people) has private health cover, lower than the national average of 55.3%.

-The most frequent medical conditions are arthritis and mental health issues, affecting 11.0% and 10.0% of residents respectively.
-Conversely, 60.3% of Albany's residents report having no medical ailments, slightly lower than the Rest of WA's figure of 64.7%.
-Albany has a higher proportion of seniors aged 65 and over (25.0%, or 3,920 people) compared to the Rest of WA at 21.0%.
-Despite this, health outcomes among seniors in Albany are better than those of the general population.
+The most frequent medical conditions are arthritis (11.0% of residents) and mental health issues (10.0%), with 60.3% reporting no medical ailments, compared to 64.7% in Rest of WA.
+Albany has a higher proportion of seniors aged 65 and over (25.0%, or 3,920 people), compared to Rest of WA's 21.0%.
+Despite this, health outcomes among seniors are notably challenging but perform better than the general population in health metrics.

 Frequently Asked Questions - Health